 - Develop data sharing agreements to facilitate collaboration.

 - Create a supportive housing plan that includes design, financing, and operations to meet the needs of the target population.

-If you are interested in applying for funding under this initative, please contact MHCF Chief Operating Officer Ted Madden at email@example.com.
+If you are interested in applying for funding under this initiative, please contact MHCF Chief Operating Officer Ted Madden.

 Find out about this year’s available grants.